SFDO-Community-Sprints/Membership-Essentials-App/README.md

 * Memberships without payment, eg, gift memberships & subscriptions
     * Benefit does not need to be linked to an Opportunity
     * Free memberships
+* Allow a member to upgrade their membership or obtain a renewal in advance of expiring
+    * prorated amounts
+    * handling partial membership time period
 * Easily allow interal Salesforce users to create membership orders from an opportunity or create memberships directly
 * Membership levels & products
     * Retains current flexiblity to use either a membership picklist on Membership (rather than Opportunity) or use various record types or Products to track this